 What does pro-choice have to do with interfaith families?

 Read some of our latest parenting adventures. >>

 Partner Organizations of special interest to Boston interfaith couples and families:

-The Director of InterfaithFamily/Boston, Rabbi Jillian Cameron, is available to couples and families to talk about issues, introduce you to interfaith family-friendly organizations and programs, and to personally help you find Jewish clergy for officiation at life cycle events.
-Contact her at boston@ interfaithfamily.com or (617) 581-6857 and read more about her.
+Our IFF/Boston staff is available to introduce you to interfaith family-friendly organizations and programs, and to personally help you find Jewish clergy for officiation at life cycle events.
+Contact them at email@example.com.